 Stand Up Paddleboarding:

-Group transfer from the airport to the pre-voyage hotel on Day 1; one night pre-voyage hotel accommodation with breakfast in Ushuaia; group transfer from hotel to ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the airport; shipboard accommodation; meals onboard ship; house wine, non-premium domestic beer during dinner aboard ship; soft drinks aboard the ship; use of walking poles; photographic journal; boots on loan; parka to keep; coffee, tea, and cocoa available around the clock onboard ship; miscellaneous service taxes and port charges; emergency Evacuation Insurance* to a maximum benefit of $500,000 per person.
+One pre-voyage hotel night with breakfast in Ushuaia; group transfer from the airport to the pre-voyage hotel on Day 1; group transfer from hotel to ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the local airport or luggage storage facility; shipboard accommodations with daily housekeeping; photographic journal; gear to keep (parka); gear on loan (walking poles, waterproof boots); all meals onboard the ship; select beer and wine during dinner onboard ship; coffee, tea, and cocoa available around the clock onboard ship; soft drinks and juices onboard ship; miscellaneous service taxes and port charges; Emergency Evacuation Insurance* to a maximum benefit of $500,000 per person.
+Subject to change without notice.
 Subject to change without notice.

-Airfare; passport and visa expenses; government arrival and departure taxes; meals ashore; adventure option supplements; alcoholic and non-alcoholic beverages except those mentioned as included; baggage, cancellation and medical travel insurance; mandatory waterproof pants; excess baggage charges; laundry, bar, massage and other personal charges; phone and Internet charges; gratuities; fuel surcharge may apply.
+Airfare; passport and visa expenses; government arrival and departure taxes not mentioned; meals ashore unless specified; alcoholic and non-alcoholic beverages, except for those included; baggage, cancellation, interruption and medical travel insurance (strongly recommended); excess baggage fees; mandatory waterproof pants for Zodiac landing and cruising excursions or any other gear not mentioned; laundry, bar, massage services or other personal charges, unless specified; phone and Internet charges; gratuities; additional overnight accommodation; arrival and departure transfers, except where explicitly stated; Adventure Options not listed in Included Activities; fuel surcharge may apply.

 *Emergency Evacuation Insurance: